This is the multi-page printable view of this section. Click here to print.

 The engine versions supported by MySQL(DBaaS) are as follows.

-Technical support can be used until the supplier’s EoTS (End of Technical Service) date, and the EOS date when new creation is stopped is set to six months before the EoTS date.
+Technical support can be used until the supplier’s EoTS (End of Technical Service) date, and the EOS date when new creation stops is set to 6 months before the EoTS date.

-Since the EOS and EoTS dates may change according to the supplier’s policy, please refer to the supplier’s license management policy page for details.
+According to the supplier’s policy, EOS and EoTS dates may change, so please refer to the supplier’s license management policy page for details.

 ServiceProvided VersionEOS Date(Samsung Cloud Platform New Creation Stop Date)EoTS Date(Community Technical Support End Date)

-8.4.52031-12 (planned)2032-04-30
+8.4.52031-12 (Scheduled)2032-04-30

 Table.
-MySQL(DBaaS) Engine Versions Provided
+MySQL(DBaaS) Provided Engine Versions

 Server Type